TheArtificial/rails-wiki/README.md

 A small Rails engine that provides an opinionated, git-based, Markdown wiki.

-WARNING: this has been abstracted from a proprietary tool, and so is poorly documented and lacks a standalone test suite.
+**This has been abstracted from a proprietary tool, and so is not well documented and lacks a standalone test suite.**

-This may be a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which confusingly does not use gollum-lib, but also provides an engine with Gollum-like features.
+This aims to become a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which confusingly does not use gollum-lib, but also provides an engine with Gollum-like features.

-If instead of a turnkey engine you want to use gollum-lib and all of its power from within your Rails app, consider [gollum_rails](https://github.com/nirnanaaa/gollum_rails).
+If instead of a mountable engine you want to use gollum-lib to weave wiki functionality into your own models  and views, consider [gollum_rails](https://github.com/nirnanaaa/gollum_rails).

 Rails Wiki exists because we desired a git-backed wiki using Markdown, YAML frontmatter, and a hierarchical namespace for pages and attachments.

 ## How it Works

 Rails Wiki is based on [gollum-lib](https://github.com/gollum/gollum-lib).
-None of [Gollum](https://github.com/gollum/gollum/wiki)'s layout (e.g. sidebars, headers, footers) are implemented, and a many of the text filters (e.g. macros, code, diagrams) have been disabled.
+None of [Gollum](https://github.com/gollum/gollum/wiki)'s layout (e.g. sidebars, headers, footers) are implemented, and most of the text filters (e.g. macros, code, diagrams) have been disabled.
 Also unlike Gollum, the hierarchy of pages is considered meaningful.

 The storage structure will be familiar to users of Middleman or Jekyll.
 Each page is an `.md` file with YAML frontmatter for metadata.
 Other files are treated as attachments to the page associated with their containing directory.